EARLY BIRD Rate Extended Temporarily

 Participants will keep their video cameras on during training times (with the exception of short “camera breaks” as needed).

-Registration – Rates (click the option below that applies and it will take you to next step for registering) Super Early Bird has been temporarily extended in to early February
+Registration – Rates (click the option below that applies and it will take you to next step for registering) We have extended the regular registration rate to May 21st, 2021.
+After May 21st, the late registration fee will apply.

 Please note, graduate students may be asked to forward proof of enrollment to us to obtain graduate student rate.
 Thank you.